teambtcmap/btcmap-android/README.md

 https://wiki.openstreetmap.org/wiki/How_to_contribute

-### BTC Map shows a place which doesn't exist, how can I report it?
+### BTC Map shows a place which doesn't exist, how can I delete it?

 You can delete such places from Open Street Map and BTC Map will pick up all your changes within 24 hours